-Valuation and existence of financial assets and financial liabilities at fair value through profit or loss
+Valuation and existence of financial assets at fair value through profit or loss

-Refer to note 5 to the financial statements for the reported values of financial assets and financial liabilities (financial instruments) at fair value through profit or loss.
+Refer to note 6 to the financial statements for the reported values of financial assets at fair value through profit or loss.

 This was an area of focus for our audit as it represents the majority of the net assets attributable to unitholders of the Fund.